PopcornJS/popcornjs.github.io/index.md

     }
 }
 ```
-Load up the `loadKernel` method, and return a object-based functions with it.
+Load up the `loadKernel` method, and return object-based functions with it.
 Take note how the oninput is written to include the kernels.
 Now it's ready.
 Give it a try yourself.

 ## What?
 We have states?
 Yes!
 Else how would it be reactive?